mandober/bing-bash/README.md

 As a convenience, instead of passing a variable by value, possibly with quotations (e.g. `function "$var"`) you can just type `function var` to pass it by name.
 Naturally, a value can also be passed directly (`function "abcd"`), in which case there may be unexpected results if it happens that a variable by that name (variable called `abcd`) already exist.
 (Ah, the price for typing less).

-Since array variables cannot be passed around in bash (nor can be exported), they are always passed by name only.
-Trying to pass an array with `$array` will just pass its first element and passing an array as `${array[@]}` could work at the cost of having its indices/keys discarded; not to mention passing 2 or more arrays.
+Since arrays cannot be passed around in bash (nor exported), they are always passed by name (without $).
+Trying to pass an array with `$array` will only pass its zeroth element (if any) and passing an array as `${array[@]}` could work at the cost of having its indices/keys discarded and causing a lot of overhead, especially when 2 or more arrays need to be passed around.

 ### List of functions and their subroutines: